 Use a solvent

 Also, you can apply some solvent to the inner side of the new grip.
 You have to close one end of the grip with your finger and add some solvent from the other end.
-Shake it well, and it will become loose enough, and then you can apply in a single push.
-After this, just let it dry for a couple of hours, and voila!
+Shake it well, and it will become loose enough, and then you can apply it in a single push.
+After this, just let it dry for a few hours, and voila!
 You have done it.

 Use your feet